ArdaKaraderi/ArdaKaraderi/README.md

 My name is Arda Karaderi, a Software Engineer with an entrepreneurial spirit.
 My professional interests include Financial Systems, CRM Systems, and creating profitable products from ideas.

-## :boom: Roles
+## :boom: Current Roles
-* Director/Lead Developer at ORPtech Software
+* Director at ORPtech Software
-* Co-founder/Consultant at CTRL-LAW
+* Co-founder at CTRL-LAW
 * Founder at Orbill Payment Systems

 For my previous work experience check out my LinkedIn profile!
 Feel free to invite me to connect!